User Guide

 Table 2: Fields with their descriptions, prefixes and constraints

-Details on STATUS
+Details on STATUS and DATE

-represents the current status of an internship application.
+The field STATUS represents the current status of an internship application.
 It can only take on one

 Note that this is not case-sensitive.
 Table 3 explains the meaning of each status.